Platteville fish dealer convicted in Wisconsin's first invasive carp bust

-Asian carp, jolted by an electric current from a research boat, jump from the Illinois River near Havana, Ill., in this 2019 file photo.
+Asian carp, jolted by an electric current from a research boat, jump from the Illinois River near Havana, Ill., in 2019.
 A Platteville fish dealer has been convicted of illegally selling the destructive invasive species, which can survive for more than a day out of water.

 ASSOCIATED PRESS ARCHIVES